1 TOR MRSs MRS-TOR

 • Verification artifacts demonstrate handling of the implemented source-language set.

-Child links: ARC-002 VECTOR-Code processing component, SRS-002 Detect supported source languages from the target project
+Child links: ARC-002 VECTOR-Code processing component, SRS-002 Detect supported source languages from the target project, SRS-016 Accept a GitHub repository URL as a source analysis target

 Attribute Value